andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 ### Different module resolution algorithms

-Node introduced a new module resolution algorithm for resolving ESM imports that differed significantly from the long-standing algorithm for resolving `require` calls.
+Node.js introduced a new module resolution algorithm for resolving ESM imports that differed significantly from the long-standing algorithm for resolving `require` calls.
 While not directly related to interop between CJS and ES modules, this difference was one more reason why a seamless migration from transpiled modules to true ESM might not be possible:

 ```ts
 // @Filename: add.js